yvesdeville/readthedocs/docs/source/math/predictSimulate.md

 it is possible to add a Gaussian noise in order to get random draws
 $\m{y}^{\star[j]}$ for "new" observations, rather than
 $\bs{\eta}^{\star[j]}$ for "new" values of the smooth process.
-This choice is made via the arguments `whith_nugget` and `with_noise` of the `simulate` method for the corresponding classes.
-In the `Kriging` case where no nugget or noise is used, and there is no distinction between
+This choice is made via the arguments `with_nugget` and `with_noise` of the `simulate` method for the corresponding class.
+In the `Kriging` case where no nugget or noise is used there is no distinction between
 $\bs{\eta}^\star$ and $\m{y}^\star$.